Angle-Based Sensor Network Localization: Acknowledgement

 \section{Acknowledgement}

-The authors would like to thank the anonymous reviewers for their comprehensive comments and constructive suggestions, which help a lot in improving our paper.} The authors also thank Prof. Brian D. O. Anderson and Prof. Shiyu Zhao for insightful conversations.
+The authors would like to thank the anonymous reviewers for their comprehensive comments and constructive suggestions on how to improve this paper.
+The authors also thank Prof. Brian D. O. Anderson and Prof. Shiyu Zhao for insightful conversations.

+\begin{IEEEbiography}[{ }]{Gangshan Jing} received the Ph.D. degree in Control Theory and Control Engineering from Xidian University, Xi'an, China, in 2018.
+From Dec.
+2016- May.
+2017, and Nov.
+2017- Jan.
+2018, he was a research assistant at Department of Applied Mathematics, Hong Kong Polytechnic University, Hong Kong.
+From Oct.
+2018- Sept.
+2019, he was a postdoctoral researcher at Department of Mechanical and Aerospace Engineering, The Ohio State University, USA.
+Since Sept.
+2019, he has been a postdoctoral researcher at Department of Electrical and Computer Engineering, North Carolina State University, USA.
+His current research interests include control, optimization, and machine learning for network systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Changhuang (Charlie) Wan} received his bachelor and master degrees in Spacecraft Design and Engineering from Beihang University, Beijing, China, in 2013 and 2016, respectively.
+He is currently working towards the Ph.D. degree in the Mechanical and Aerospace Engineering Department at The Ohio State University, Columbus, OH.
+His research interests include numerical optimization and autonomous systems. \end{IEEEbiography}

+\begin{IEEEbiography}[{ }]{Ran Dai} is an associate professor in School of Aeronautics and Astronautics at Purdue University.
+She received her B.S. degree in Automation Science from Beihang University and her M.S. and Ph.D. degrees in Aerospace Engineering from Auburn University.
+Dr. Dai's research focuses on control of autonomous systems, numerical optimization, and networked dynamical systems.
+She is an associate editor of IEEE transaction on Aerospace and Electronic Systems, and a recipient of the National Science Foundation Career Award and NASA Early Faculty Career Award. \end{IEEEbiography}